 - 4.1.
 Open Seated: No age restriction - 4.4.
-To open the 'Seated' category, a minimum of 4 riders from 3 different nationalities is required. - 8.
+To open the 'Seated' category, a minimum of 2 riders from 2 different nationalities is required. - A minimum of 2 riders from each gender from 2 different Nationalities is required to split the category into Men and Ladies. - 8.
 For seated categories, features without entrance (where an ollie is required) will be forbidden. - 10.
 Specific ratio are applied for the scoring of seated category.